MileHacker Logo

 Halal & Kosher

-Halal meat is generally available due to a significant Muslim population.
+Halal meat is commonly found due to a significant Muslim population.
 Kosher options are extremely limited, likely unavailable.

 Allergen Awareness

-Ensuring strict allergen-free dining may be challenging.
+Ensuring strict allergen-free dining can be difficult.
 Carry an allergy card in Swahili.
 Stick to simpler dishes where ingredients are obvious.

 Important Dining Tips

 Always wash your hands thoroughly before and after eating, especially if eating with hands.
-Choose street food stalls with high customer turnover where food is cooked fresh in front of you for hygiene.
+Choose street food stalls with high customer turnover where food is cooked fresh in front of you for cleanliness.

 • Do not assume understanding of complex allergies.

-• For traditional brews, exercise caution regarding hygiene, since they are often prepared informally.
+• For traditional brews, exercise caution regarding hygiene, as they are usually cooked informally.

 • Local eateries serve food continuously throughout the day, providing flexibility for meals.